 City break goals?
 Athens ticks every box.
 Jaw-dropping ruins, sunshine-soaked squares, gorgeous nearby beaches, and a food scene that'll have you ordering just one more mezze plate every night.

-🏛️ Athens Highlights
+🏛️ Holidays to Athens

-Acropolis & Parthenon – The big one.
+Acropolis & Parthenon – the big one.
 Iconic ruins with views that’ll have your camera roll working overtime.

-Lycabettus Hill – Jump on the cable car and get a 360-degree view of the city (sunset up here is next level).
+Lycabettus Hill – jump on the cable car and get a 360-degree view of the city (sunset up here is next level).

-Temple of Poseidon – A little drive away at Cape Sounion, but worth it for the history and horizon alone.
+Temple of Poseidon – a little drive away at Cape Sounion, but worth it for the history and horizon alone.

-Open-Air Cinemas – Catch a flick under the stars in one of the city’s alfresco theatres – romance, scenery and popcorn included.
+Open-Air Cinemas – catch a flick under the stars in one of the city’s alfresco theatres – romance, scenery and popcorn included.

 🎉 Good to Know

-Fun Fact: The Acropolis can be spotted from nearly anywhere in the city – handy for navigating, even better for holiday snaps.
+Fun Fact - the Acropolis can be spotted from nearly anywhere in the city – handy for navigating, even better for holiday snaps.

-Best Beach: Voula Beach – Calm, clean waters and family-friendly vibes, just a short ride from the centre.
+Best Beach: Voula Beach – calm, clean waters and family-friendly vibes, just a short ride from the centre.

-Price of a Pint: Expect to pay around €4–€5 (£3.40–£4.25), but head to a local taverna and you might shave a euro off.
+Price of a Pint - expect to pay around €4–€5 (£3.40–£4.25), but head to a local taverna and you might shave a euro off.

 🏨 Top places to stay on your holidays to Athens